EndercraftO3/PronoteIPBlock/README.md

 # PronoteIPblock
-Yeah I made this to block our own IP address.
+Yeah, I made this to block our own IP address.
 It's pretty fun to see people's reactions I guess.

 # How to use :
-I haven't made the interface that clean visually because it wasn't really the goal which is to make this functional but it should be easy to understand.
+I didn't make the interface that clean visually because that wasn't really the goal, which is to make it functional, but it should be easy to understand.

-If you are not using CORS enabled mode, then automated mode will open a new window for you to run code in else it won't work because CORS.
+If you're not using CORS enabled mode, then automated mode will open a new window for you to run code in, otherwise it won't work because of CORS.

-If you have the CORS mode enabled (for example you used a CORS enabling extension) then the code will run locally and you have to press the stop automated mode for it to stop - it isn't instantaneous so you should wait around at most 30 seconds before you're sure the code exited.
+If you have enabled CORS mode (for example, you've used a CORS-enabling extension), then the code will run locally and you'll need to press the stop automated mode button to stop it - it's not instantaneous, so you should wait at most 30 seconds before you're sure the code has exited.

-The CORS toggle is located at the right.
+The CORS toggle is on the right.

-The Pronote logo can also be used to check the banned state when you click it (CORS only).
-It autochecks until an error is encountered.
-If colored, then you are unbanned.
-If grey, then you are banned.
-If yellowish then an error happened.
+The Pronote logo can also be used to check the forbidden state when you click on it (CORS only).
+It will automatically check until an error occurs.
+If coloured, you are not banned.
+If grey, you are banned.
+If yellowish, then an error has occurred.

-The 1000 requests number isn't necessary, usually around 300-500 does the job but I never bothered to modify it :) I probably will when I find a small but reliable number.
+The 1000 request number isn't necessary, usually around 300-500 does the job, but I never bothered to change it :) I might do it when I find a small but reliable number.

 #Password
-When you load the page, a password bow appears.
-The aim is not at security but to stop inexperienced users from discovering the method and from using this so it doesn't spread.
+When you load the page, a password loop appears.
+This isn't for security, but to prevent inexperienced users from discovering and using the method, so it doesn't spread.

-Hope you enjoy (just don't openly do it in front of everyone !), it can be used to make people laugh or become a bit angry.
+Hope you enjoy it (just don't do it openly in front of everyone!), it can be used to make people laugh or get a bit angry.